 Days oscillate between the very mundane and the extremely significant.
 In the morning I’m buying broccoli to make with dinner and in the afternoon I’m taking pictures at the Prime Meridian (seriously!).
 Did you know that Uber runs a boat to Greenwich?

-Coming from a college where snow is a constant, it’s kind of nice to have a break from severe weather.
+Coming from a college in the U.S. where snow is a constant, it’s kind of nice to have a break from severe weather.
 Of course, Storm Eunice brought us some pretty scary winds, but I managed to wait them out with a cup of tea and a good book.

 There’s something indescribable about seeing places you’ve dreamed about for years.
 I geek out quite a lot.
 The “touristy” spots are touristy for a reason.
 Who doesn’t want to see Big Ben, the London Eye?